RandomGamingDev/WebGL2Tex/README.md

 ## Things to note if you're using this with p5.js
   In order to use this library with p5.js you're going to need to know a few things.
+  1. p5.js doesn't currently use WebGL2 (although this might be different at the time your watching this), which is needed for this library, so I recommend using this other library I created: https://github.com/RandomGamingDev/WebGL2Tex, which adds WebGL2 to p5.js
-  1. The gl used in this library is fundamentally equivalent to the `drawingContext` variable/element of the p5.js canvas so if you're using a global instance use `drawingContext` and otherwise use `<current canvas>.drawingContext`
+  2. The gl used in this library is fundamentally equivalent to the `drawingContext` variable/element of the p5.js canvas so if you're using a global instance use `drawingContext` and otherwise use `<current canvas>.drawingContext`
-  2. The shader used in p5.js isn't the same as a pure WebGL shader, and is instead a wrapper around it.
+  3. The shader used in p5.js isn't the same as a pure WebGL shader, and is instead a wrapper around it.
 When there's a shader you'll want to use your current shader's `._glProgram` variable/element.
-  3. With 2D shaders (and perhaps other shader types in the future) p5.js does a weird thing where it resets all of the different uniforms to uniforms that it has stored in cache.
+  4. With 2D shaders (and perhaps other shader types in the future) p5.js does a weird thing where it resets all of the different uniforms to uniforms that it has stored in cache.
 This library is outside of the p5.js library and thus doesn't conform to its standards, which means that you'll have to override them, which you can do by doing this:
   ```js
   shad.samplers[<where your shader is in the cache>].texture.bindTexture = () => null;
   shad.samplers[<where your shader is in the cache>].texture.update = () => null;